 Way 1: By Setting Uploading Photos Only

-If you are using Google Backup and Sync to upload data from PC to Google Photos or Google Drive, you can easily change the settings of Backup and Sync to only upload images.
+If you are using Google Drive for Desktop app to upload data from PC to Google Photos or Google Drive, you can easily unable the backup option to stop video from uploading to Google Photos.
 Here are the detailed operations:

 Step 1: Create folders for photos and videos respectively.